caam37830/default-project/SIR.md

 2. Infectious - an individual is sick and may spread the disease to susceptible individuals
 3. Removed - sometimes called Recovered - these individuals were previously infectious, and either have recovered and are now immune, or have died.
 Either way they can not get the disease again or infect susceptible individuals.

+We'll look at a simple SIR model called the Kermack-McKendrick Model.

 ## Model parameters

 There are two parameters in the model: